veniamin-ilmer/veniamin-ilmer.github.io/political-ideals.md

 Usually they idealize having large families, and hence it is important for everyone to have children.

-This community is very protective of their culture, and want to stop outsiders with different cultures from intruding into their lives.
+This community is very protective of their traditions and culture, and want to stop outsiders with different cultures from intruding into their lives.

 That is why they prefer to have a strong police unit, lenient gun regulations, but tight regulations on immigration.